 A current ratio indicates how current assets of an entity have been financed.
-A ratio above1 indicates that a portion of the current assets have been funded by long term sources.
-Aratio below 1 indicates that a portion of the short term funds have been used to support long term assets.
+A ratio greater than 1 indicates that a portion of the current assets have been funded by long term sources.
+A ratio less than 1 indicates that a portion of the short term funds have been used to support long term assets.
 Generally, current ratios below 1 are viewed as a sign of possible stress.
 In this context, Acuité believes that rather than relying on current ratios in isolation, it is necessary to examine the ratio in conjunction with other metrics such as working capital cycle and the nature of activity.

 Lenders have been traditionally examining trends in current ratio for assessing proposals for working capital financing.
-From a lender's perspective, higher the current ratio (i.e. higher the proportion of long term funds supporting current assets), higher is the protection available to the banker.
+From a lender's perspective, higher the current ratio (i.e., higher the proportion of long term funds supporting current assets), higher is the protection available to the banker.
 Acuité believes that in addition to the Current Ratio and its trends, it is also necessary to factor in the quality of current assets.
 For instance, other aspects remaining the same, a unit dealing in a commodity business is likely to have a better liquidity profile than a unit dealing in customised products because of the former's ability to liquidate its inventory at a short notice.
+Is has to be understood that the current ratio has to be calculated based on a nuanced understanding of the underlying components.
+For instance, the analyst may be required to exclude debtors beyond 180 days from the figure of overall debtors while arriving at the current asset figures.
+Similarly, loans and advances to group companies/ outside parties (without any business relationship) may be excluded from current assets.

 A mere examination of the current ratio will not reveal these critical aspects.
-In most of thecases, along with the movement in current ratio, it is necessary to examine movements inworking capital cycle.
-The working capital cycle in days is calculated as under.
+In most of the cases, along with the movement in current ratio, it is necessary to examine movements in Gross Current Assets (GCA) and working capital cycle.